L'incontro improvviso: Music

 Although not Haydn's greatest success in the operatic field, L'incontro improvviso does include some high-class and varied music.
 As well as the 'Turkish' music, amusing scenes for Osmin and Calandro, the 'painting' aria in the last act where Ali describes the contents of a picture with orchestral help, and another aria "Senti, al buio pian" for Osmin with orchestral colouring, there is Italian lyricism evident in arias for Ali ("Deh! se in ciel pietade avete") and Rezia ("Or vicina a te").

-Act II has two powerful arias for sopranos; Haydn detached Rezia's "Or vicino a te" and published it separately in 1783.
+Act II has two powerful arias for sopranos; Haydn detached Rezia's "Or vicina a te" and published it separately in 1783.

-The superb first act "Mi sembra un sogno" which contrasts a trio for female voices with muted violins, cors anglais and horns is a highlight.
+The Act I trio "Mi sembra un sogno,” which contrasts the three women’s voices with muted violins, cors anglais, and horns, is also considered a highlight.

 The work is scored for an orchestra consisting of 2 oboes (doubling cors anglais), 2 bassoons, 2 trumpets, 2 horns, timpani, percussion, violins I & II, viola, cello, bass and continuo.